jeosqueri/Global-YouTube-Analysis/README.md

 ### Dataset

 The data used for this project can be found [here](https://www.kaggle.com/datasnaek/youtube-new).
-The final dataset included the data for 10 counties (*N*= 45,698).
+The final dataset included the data for 10 counties (*N*= 45,698) and contained all of the trending YouTube videos from the years 2017-2018.
 Individual CSVs were downloaded, cleaned, and merged together for analysis.
 The original CSV files for each country can be found in the 'Data' folder, and the cleaned CSVs used for analysis can be found in the 'CSVs' folder.
 The Jupyter Notebooks used to clean and transform the data can be found in the 'Notebooks' folder.

 **Countries Analyzed**
 - US